Do you have difficulty handling differences?

 - we could flex our creativity muscles

-In a competitive consumer based culture, experience is king.
+In a competitive consumer based culture, experience matters and has economic consequences.

-Many of us have come to judge ourselves and be judged by others based on our experiences.
-People who have good experiences are supposedly good people and people who have bad experiences are bad people.
-(After all, as individuals we have total control over our experiences.)
-Because of our over reliance on the individual, we have made experience a marker of identity, social desirability and status: a trophy of sorts.
+As a result, many of us have learned to judge ourselves and others on the basis of our experiences.
+People who have provided good experiences are supposedly good people and people who have provided bad experiences are bad people.
+Our individual focused society has resulted in our turning experience into a marker of identity, social desirability and status: a trophy of sorts.
+It can sometimes make up self-serving.

 How Identity Creates Differences

-Identity can be a little easier to understand.
 I am what I define myself to be and everything else is not me.
-Often when we create an identity we then need to maintain it; it becomes our suit of armor in every day life.
+Often when we create an identity we then need to maintain it; it becomes our suit of armor in everyday life.

 Identities are usually but not always a social construct.
 They are often an organizing point for our perceptions and experiences.
 This collaboration of identity, perception and experiences is often what we use to define ourselves and life.

-That means that anyone who does conform to our definition is essentially threatening our cherished life view.
+That means that anyone who does conform to our definition is essentially threatening our cherished life view and our personal identity.

 How Can We Solve The Problem Of Differences?